ZebraDevs/flow_ros/README.md

 #### Messages from ROS bag files

 `flow_ros::Router` supports message data injection from a `rosbag::MessageInstance`.
 This means that you can pump messages through a system of `flow_ros::Publisher` and `flow_ros::Subscriber` objects setup to pass messages locally.
-This is especially useful for testing a subsystem which using data collected from a live run.
+This is especially useful for testing a subsystems which run using data collected from a live run.

 ```c++
 using LaserScanSubscriberType =